SPECIAL REPORT-How Google UK clouds its tax liabilities

 The difference is important.
 For tax purposes, Google, which

 and paid just $16 million in taxes.
-If the British tax authority
+If the UK tax authority were

 Google UK Ltd. employed 1,300 people at the end of 2011, of